PeterT1000/trackrad2025/README.md

 This script will compile, execute, and test the baseline algorithm with the synthetic example scan.

-> This script assumes a unix enviroment with docker installed correctly, for example on macOS or Linux.
+> This script assumes a unix environment with docker installed correctly, for example on macOS or Linux.
 If you are using Windows, please look into and make use of the Windows Subsystem for Linux (WSL).
-Or port the script to powershell and create a PR.
+Or port the script to PowerShell and create a PR.

 Familiarize yourself with the parameters at the top of the script (especially ALGORITHM_DIR and DATASET_DIR).
 You will need to update these paths when evaluating your own algorithm.